Sowerby Bridge Masterplan

 Is the old Rishworth branch line/Ryburn Greenway part of the plan?
 Commuting by bike on the A58 is not for the faint hearted or children

-sbrighton63 asked over 5 years ago
+sbrighton63 asked about 6 years ago

 No, unfortunately the Ryburn Valley Greenway is not part of the SB Masterplan but it is an aspiration of the Council to develop a Greenway along this corridor.
 We are currently developing a feasibility study for the Ryburn Valley Greenway.